russellsamora/scrollama/README.md

 #### Sticky Graphic

+**Update:** I recommend using the CSS property `position:sticky;`.
+You can simply use the triggers like above, and let the CSS handle everything else.
+[Full blog post here](https://pudding.cool/process/scrollytelling-sticky/).

 To implement the sticky graphic scrollytelling pattern, you need the following three elements (container, graphic, steps).
 The structure should look like: